varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   matched string.

 regsuball(str, regex, sub)
-  As regsuball() but this replaces all occurrences.
+  As regsub() but this replaces all occurrences.

 ban(ban expression)